What is Price Experiment

 1. Select Experiment Products

 Upon naming your experiment, the subsequent step is to determine the products that will be part of the experiment.
 This could encompass various subscriptions or packages, ranging from monthly to annual durations or from basic to advanced offerings.
 These product definitions are located in the ‘Products’ tab of our dashboard.
-For a comprehensive guide on product creation and management, refer to Products documentation page.
+For a comprehensive guide on product creation and management, refer to Products documentation page.2.
+Add Arms and set prices for Experimental Arms

 Corrily experiments utilize the concept of arms.
 Think about it as about “AB tests on steroids”.
 Experiment will have a couple of arms to test, which should include the single baseline arm to compare with.
 For any arm except baseline you would need to change prices and/or currencies.
 This price changes could be done in the Experiment Setup Interface, similar to Price Control Center.
 Here you can use bulk actions to modify the prices and can change prices for each country / audience individually.
+In our example, we are starting a new experiment, and after filling the first page of information related to the experiment we reach the Define Arms step.
+Here we have a Baseline arm and we need to add at least one more to be able to proceed.
+Note that if you wish to delete the Baseline arm you can do that but you need to set another added arm as the new Baseline.

 arm to change the prices for.
 Once selected, we have a checkbox that I can use to select all of the prices at once.